-Restrictive cardiomyopathy (RCM) is a rare heritable cardiac disorder in which the heart muscle is stiff and cannot fully relax after each contraction.
-The majority of acquired cases of RCM are idiopathic while a smaller number are caused by conditions such as sarcoidosis and endomyocardial fibrosis or as sequelae to radiation and chemotherapy for cancer treatment.
+Restrictive cardiomyopathy (RCM) is a rare cardiac disorder in which the heart muscle is stiff and cannot fully relax after each contraction.
 RCM is characterized by the presence of impaired ventricular filling and diminished diastolic volume with normal or nearly normal LV wall thickness and ejection fraction.